vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/data-residency.md

  - "/docs/guides/limitations-of-the-pii-data-architecture-during-closed-beta"
 ---

->⚠️ [Data Protection Plus](https://developers.vtex.com/docs/guides/data-protection-plus) is in closed beta phase, only available in select regions.<br /><br />
+>⚠️ **Closed beta:** [Data Protection Plus](https://developers.vtex.com/docs/guides/data-protection-plus) is in closed beta and is only available in select regions.

+>❗ This feature is part of [VTEX Shield](https://help.vtex.com/en/tutorial/vtex-shield--2CVk6H9eY2CBtHjtDI7BFh), meaning *additional fees may apply.*
+>
-> This feature is part of [VTEX Shield](https://help.vtex.com/en/tutorial/vtex-shield--2CVk6H9eY2CBtHjtDI7BFh).
-If you are already a VTEX customer and want to adopt VTEX Shield for your business, please contact [Commercial Support](https://help.vtex.com/en/tracks/support-at-vtex--4AXsGdGHqExp9ZkiNq9eMy/3KQWGgkPOwbFTPfBxL7YwZ).
-Additional fees may apply.
-If you are not yet a customer but are interested in this solution, please complete our [contact form](https://vtex.com/us-en/contact/).
+> If you are already a VTEX customer and want to adopt VTEX Shield for your business, please contact [Commercial Support](https://help.vtex.com/en/tracks/support-at-vtex--4AXsGdGHqExp9ZkiNq9eMy/3KQWGgkPOwbFTPfBxL7YwZ).
+>
+> If you are not yet a customer but are interested in this solution, please complete our [contact form](https://vtex.com/us-en/contact/).

 The VTEX data residency feature enables stores implementing [Data Protection Plus](https://developers.vtex.com/docs/guides/data-protection-plus) to select the specific geographic region where all data saved in the [Profile System](https://developers.vtex.com/docs/guides/profile-system) is stored, such as name, email, and shipping address, among others.